-The task before the Pennsylvania Commission was therefore to draft guidelines which did not reject individualised sentencing but which nonetheless introduced standards that would reduce unwarranted sentencing disparity, redistribute the use of penal sanctions 'such that its primary use is for serious, violent offenders'.
-13
+The task before the Pennsylvania Commission was therefore to draft guidelines which did not reject individualised sentencing but which nonetheless introduced standards that would reduce unwarranted sentencing disparity, redistribute the use of penal sanctions such that its primary use is for serious, violent offenders! .13 in this statutory ranking.

-The guidelines were adopted on mid-1982.
+The guidelines were adopted on mid-1932.
 As a result a numerically based system of assessing the gravity of the current offence and the prior convictions of the offender was introduced.
 The offence gravity score ranked offences from one (least serious) to ten (most serious).
-A number of principles were established to guide judicial officers in this statutory ranking.
+A number of principles were established to guide judicial officers and the first and the stage with the light-

 The prior record score varied from zero (no applicable prior conviction) to six (multiple serious felonies).
-A sentencing range chart was then developed.
-I attach copy of it as Table 1.
 For each combination of offence gravity score and prior record score the Commission provided three ranges of sentence.
 If a judicial officer sentenced in the aggravated or mitigated ranges or departed entirely from the guidelines, the reasons for such a decision have to be provided.
 These reasons can then form the basis of an appeal, either by the defence or the prosecution.
 The approach taken by the Pennsylvania Commission recognised two very important facts: